Skip to main content

 Restore Your Files

-Restore the latest snapshot to a ZIP file:
+Restore the latest snapshot:

 cloudstic restore